 Castle Rock’s popular trail camp is the largest in the Santa Cruz Mountains.
 Located on a wooded ridge, it’s a two and a half mile hike from the park’s main entrance with a few rocks to scramble over on the way.

-The main problem with this camp is that it’s right next to a gun range.
-During gun range hours, 9 – 5 from April through October and 9 – 4 the rest of the year, the continuous roar of gunfire fills the air.
-Definitely arrive after 4 or 5 pm and leave by 9 am.
+The problem with this camp is that it’s right next to a gun range.
+During gun range hours, 9 am – 4 pm, the continuous roar of gunfire fills the air.
+Definitely arrive after 4 pm and leave by 9 am.
 Even when the range is closed, the campground isn’t exactly serene, as on weekends you can often hear motorcycles speeding down nearby Route 9.

 The camp is otherwise pretty nice.
 Most of the sites are shaded by attractive woodland.
 Generally the higher-numbered sites are nicer than the lower-numbered sites.
 The best site is 22, which is slightly set apart from the other sites in a very scenic madrone grove.